agateau/blog/2016/an-intro-to-git-gui/index.md

 Second, and most importantly, it is much easier to do partial commits with `git gui`.
 Partial commits, if you are not familiar with this, is the ability to commit only parts of a file.
 This (slightly controversial) feature is useful to clean up a commit or to break a set of unrelated changes in separate commits.
 Often necessary when I land back on Earth after a frenzy coding session.
 It's also useful to split commits when doing an interactive rebase.

 The command-line way to do so is `git add -p`, but that is really tedious because it shows one hunk at a time, you don't have a global view of all the changes.
-With `git gui` you can just scroll the diff, just right-click on a change and select "Stage Hunk For Commit".
+With `git gui` you can just scroll the diff, right-click on a change and select "Stage Hunk For Commit".
 If you change your mind, select the file in the Staged list, right click the staged hunk and select "Unstage Hunk From Commit".

 It's even better when you want to do finer grained commits and stage only lines: with `git add -p` you have to edit diffs.
 That is really not efficient and very error prone.
 This is where `git gui` really shines: select the lines you want to commit (either additions or removals), right click and select "Stage Lines For Commit".
 Done.